prateeksantani/MVC-Ecommerce-/README.md

 ### Entity Package (`com.prateek.ecommerceMVC.entity`)

-This package contains the data model classes.
-In this project, there is a single entity class:
+This package contains the data model classes, including the product and category classes, which have not changed.

-- **Product:** This class represents a product with attributes such as `productId`, `productName`, `productPrice`, and `productCategory`.
-It is annotated with Lombok annotations for simplified code generation.

-- **Category:** This is an enum that defines the possible product categories, including Electronics, Cosmetics, Sports, and Clothes.

 ## Getting Started

-To run this project, follow these steps:
+To run this updated project, follow these steps:

 1. Ensure you have the necessary dependencies and tools installed, including Java, Spring Boot, and an Integrated Development Environment (IDE) of your choice.

-2. Clone the project repository to your local machine.
+2. Clone the updated project repository to your local machine.

-3. Open the project in your IDE.
+3. Open the updated project in your IDE.

-4. Build and run the project.
+4. Build and run the updated project.

-5. Use a tool like Postman or a web browser to interact with the project's API by making HTTP requests to the defined endpoints in the `ProductController`.
+5. Use a tool like Postman or a web browser to interact with the project's APIs by making HTTP requests to the defined endpoints in the `ProductController`.

 ## Usage

-Here's how you can interact with the project:
+Here's how you can interact with the updated project:

 - To add a product, make a POST request to `http://localhost:8080/product` with a JSON body containing the product details.
+The data validation will ensure that the input is correct.

 - To retrieve a list of all products, make a GET request to `http://localhost:8080/products`.

-## Conclusion

-This README provides an overview of the eCommerce MVC project, its structure, and how to get started.
-You can extend this project by adding more features, such as user authentication, a front-end interface, and additional functionality to manage products and categories.
-Happy coding!
+- To retrieve a single product by its ID, make a GET request to `http://localhost:8080/product/{productId}`.

+- To update an existing product, make a PUT request to `http://localhost:8080/product/{productId}` with a JSON body containing the updated product details.

+- To delete a product by its ID, make a DELETE request to `http://localhost:8080/product/{productId}`.